redhat-developer/app-services-guides/devsandbox-quickstarts/README.md

 ## Contributing Quick Starts

 Quick starts walk users through completing different tasks in the OpenShift UI console.
-OpenShift provies this capability by creating
+OpenShift provides this capability by creating
 [quick start custom resource](https://github.com/openshift/enhancements/blob/master/enhancements/console/quick-starts.md).
 This allows operators and administrators to contribute new quick starts to the cluster beyond the out-of-the-box set.
 Typically, quick starts for operators are